 Free font designed to easy and improve reading for dyslexics.

-Offers free access to audio books online for dyslexics.
+Offers access to audio books for dyslexics.
 Learning Ally is a national not-for-profit dedicated to bringing parents, teachers and the community together to empower dyslexic, blind or visually impaired students to succeed.